cloudscale-ch/cloudscale-cli/docs/server.md

 !!! tip
     The option `--name` allows to use string format syntax with 2 special variables:

-    - `counter`: A number representing the current interation while creating multiple servers.
+    - `counter`: A number representing the current iteration while creating multiple servers.
     - `uid`: A random 8 char/number long string.

     This allows to create dynamic names, e.g.: